-Lightfoot prepared over the past year to have the capabilities to be “open for business,” no matter what.
-That preparation is paying off now.
-While the Lightfoot teams are all working remotely as part of the national and local efforts to control the pandemic, we will continue to be there for our clients.
-We have the resources and tools to advise and lead in the face of adversity, whether the challenges we face are traditional or the first of their kind.
+We are grateful to have the resources and tools to advise and lead in the face of adversity, whether the challenges we face are traditional or the first of their kind.
 We call this Solution Savvy.
-Anytime.
-Anywhere.
+Anytime, Anywhere.

 Lightfoot, Franklin & White LLC

 We welcome you to our office.
 We have established precautionary measures to help maintain the health and safety of Lightfoot guests and employees.

 While Lightfoot encourages the use of telephone, video or audio conference for meetings, we recognize that business-critical visitors, such as clients, counsel, approved vendors and deponents, may benefit from an in-person meeting.

 - "Current Crisis May Render Plaintiff 'Reptile' Tactics Ineffective," Law360 (May 2020)

 - "Immunity from States in COVID-based Civil Suits Won’t Protect Operators from Federal Action," McKnight's Long-Term Care News (April 2020)